Sample the Tropical Fruit Available in Puerto Rico

 - Star Fruit (carambola) — These are golden yellow when ripe.
 They are juicy and slightly sweet.
 They have a few yellow seeds inside.
 You can eat the skin.
 Cut on the horizontal (to show the star shape), they a make the nice decoration in salads.
 Fresh ones off the tree are way better than the small dry ones I remember getting in the supermarkets up in the States.

-Other fruit to keep an eye out for include passion fruit (parcha), guava (guayaba), tamarind (tamarindo) — both the sour & sweet varieties, corazon, mamey zapote, canistel, nispero, and acerola.
+Other fruit to keep an eye out for include passion fruit (parcha), guava (guayaba), tamarind (tamarindo) — both the sour & sweet varieties, quenepa, corazon, mamey zapote, canistel, nispero, and acerola.
+And now, out west, you will find a few vendors selling more exotic things like rambutan, pulasan and mangosteen!

 Where else can I try these fruits?